 The Science Department consists of a team of specialist teachers of Biology, Chemistry and Physics who are enthusiastic and dedicated and who work closely together to ensure students achieve their potential and enjoy their lessons.

-Science at Up Holland High School is very popular and the Department achieves excellent results with all pupils.
+Science at Up Holland High School is very popular.
 All Science classes from years 7 to 11 are grouped according to ability although pupils do have the opportunity to move groups.
 This allows staff to tailor the curriculum to better suit the needs of all pupils so that they make progress.

 Key Stage 3 – Years 7 and 8